Argonowt/amazingmuseumsnews-fc83e/content/pages/blog/post-five.md

 *   Glossary of artistic terms necessary to understand the less known concepts of the text and to establish relationships between the different stages of the history of art.

-*   For more information, visit the other sections of our website.
+For more information, visit the other sections of our website.

+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/D5RBmxS7IZ0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>